Data Centers in Latina

 Natural Disaster Risk

-Latina has a low overall risk profile for natural disasters, with an INFORM Risk score of 3 out of 10 as of September 2025.
-While the overall threat is minimal, operators should engineer facilities to mitigate specific regional hazards.
+Latina has a low overall risk profile for natural disasters, with an INFORM Risk score of 3 out of 10, as of September 2025.
+While the composite score is low, specific environmental factors warrant consideration for infrastructure planning.